 To call in an absence:

-All visitors to the Bunker School Campus must stop by the office and sign in during the school day!
+All visitors to the Birch Grove School Campus' must stop by the office and sign in during the school day!
 This is for your child’s safety as well as yours.
 In case of an emergency situation all need to be accounted for.
 The sign-in binder is in the office on the counter along with our 'Apple' visitor stickers.
 If you need to get something to your child, let the office staff help you.
 We will contact your child’s teacher to get the item to them.
 Please do not disturb the classroom while they are in session.

 7th Grade Shots